 Opportunity to make a difference

-The MIP concentrates efforts into two catchments.
-It is an opportunity to achieve a greater impact on water quality with a more localised approach.
+The Wet Tropics Major Integrated Project concentrates efforts into the Tully and the Johnstone catchments.
+It is an opportunity to achieve a greater impact on water quality by using a more localised approach.
 This concept was recommended by the Great Barrier Reef Water Science Taskforce.

-The program will build on the many water quality improvements already happening in the Johnstone and Tully catchments.
+The project builds on the many water quality improvements already happening in the catchments.
 This means we can really focus on delivering enduring and sustainable land management in a way that benefits local communities.

 What is the program?